jdylanmc/jdylanmc.github.com/_posts/2015-09-29-custom-sitecore-security-item-provider.md

 1. Roles: a multilist which pulls from Role content items located at /sitecore/content/my-site/site-settings/roles.
 Each Role item contains a role key that comes from the Identity Provider.
 2. Department: a multilist which pulls from Department content items located at /sitecore/content/my-site/site-settings/departments.
 Each Department item contains a department key that comes from the Identity Provider.
 3. Organizational Context: an IFrame which pulls from /sitecore/my-site/organizational-context.aspx.
-TODO: Blog about this implementation

 The idea here is that I can now have any other template inherit from `Security Base`, and can control a derived item's visibility on the end website.
 We can achieve this by overriding the Item Provider.
 Data Providers in sitecore are generally used to expose data from external systems into the Sitecore CMS.
 A data provider could essentially talk to anything.
 The Item Provider I'm refering to, is a built in Data Provider in Sitecore which talks to the CMS's database.